kevinpbaker/TetrisAI/README.md

 https://user-images.githubusercontent.com/48214072/178131757-73f0edd1-7ad9-4ebb-9c0b-347ad0850a5e.mov

-This means the first players will fail right away when the program starts.
+<br />This means the first players will fail right away when the program starts.

 https://user-images.githubusercontent.com/48214072/178131760-4de5137e-6acb-4949-9608-dc9da5e66d79.mov

-This is because the neural nets are initialized with random numbers.
+<br />This is because the neural nets are initialized with random numbers.
 Failure causes simulated games and generational breeding to be ran in the background until a player can play the game to the specified score.
 The simulation and breeding are done using parallel computation, so it is resource heavy and will use nearly 100% of your CPU.

 ## Generating Players | Crossover
 1) The best player from the last generation is kept and added to the next generation.